mikepugh/AngularGeoFire/README.md

 <script src="bower_components/AngularGeoFire/dist/angularGeoFire.js"></script>
 ````

 Include angularGeoFire.min.js and then include it in your app dependency.
-The API matches that of geoFire @ https://github.com/firebase/geoFire, just prefix the method calls with a $ (ex: $geoFire.$getPointsNearLoc).
-AngularGeoFire returns promises vs geoFire's passing of callbacks, with the exception of the $onPointsNearXX and $offPointsNearXX methods which accept a broadcast name and will broadcast the data from geoFire using the broadcast name passed in.
+The API matches that of geoFire @ https://github.com/firebase/geoFire, just prefix the method calls with a $ (ex: $geoFire.$set).
+AngularGeoFire translates GeoFire's RSVP promises into Angular $q service promises.
+The GeoFire "on" events are translated into Angular broadcasts to be consumed anywhere in your app.

 ````javascript
 angular.module('yourApp', ['angularGeoFire']);